 We recently concluded our 19th General meeting in Tokyo which was hosted and organized by the Japan National Committee for Pacific Economic Cooperation Council.
-We express our appreciation to Minister for Foreign Affairs, HE Mr. Seiji Maehara and Deputy Minister for Foreign Affairs, Mr. Yoichi Otabe for taking the time to speak to us during our meeting.
+We express our appreciation to Minister of Foreign Affairs, HE Mr Seiji Maehara and Deputy Minister of Foreign Affairs Mr Yoichi Otabe for taking the time to speak to us during our meeting.
 A summary report of our discussions is attached for your reference.